apache/seatunnel/docs/en/connector-v2/sink/Jdbc.md

 NOTICE: `MAP`, `ARRAY`, `ROW` types are not supported.

-### skip_index_when_auto_create_table [boolean]
+### create_index [boolean]

-Skip the index(contains primary key and any other indexes) creation when auto-create table.
+Create the index(contains primary key and any other indexes) or not when auto-create table.
 You can use this option to improve the performance of jdbc writes when migrating large tables.

 Notice: Note that this will sacrifice read performance, so you'll need to manually create indexes after the table migration to improve read performance